Li Xinggang: Wenchuan Earthquake Memorial, 2010

-Located in a cluster of museums in Sichuan, Southwest China, this project is a composite vessel used both to reflect the past and to commemorate the Wenchuan earthquake.
+Located in a cluster of museums in Sichuan, Southwest China, this project is a composite vessel that reflects the past and commemorates the Wenchuan earthquake.
 An intriguing itinerary through several courtyards connects a series of duplex galleries, reflecting the architect's interest in traditional courtyard spaces and ways of experiencing gardens.

 Jixi Museum, 2013

-A medium-sized museum located in an ancient town of Anhui, southern China.
-The continuous undulating pitched roof is echoing the surrounding mountains and resembling to the roof prototype of the ancient town.
-The treatment of courtyards avoiding the existing trees on the site gives the circulation of the exhibition a more traditional Chinese sense.
+A medium-sized museum located in the ancient town of Anhui, Southern China.
+The continuous undulating pitched roof echoes the surrounding mountains and resembles the prototype roof of the ancient town.
+The treatment of courtyards avoids the existing trees on the site, giving the circulation of the exhibition a more traditional Chinese sense.

 The "Third Space" in Tangshan, 2015

-This is an assemblage of twin towers consisting of 76 garden houses with multi-level interior stacked vertically on top of a public commercial space.
-The myriad of shelters cantilevered on the elevation are a critique of the monotonous rebuilt city of Tangshan in the post-disaster, results in framing the city as a landscape.
+This is an assemblage of twin towers comprising 76 garden houses with multi-level interiors stacked vertically atop a public commercial space.
+The myriad of shelters cantilevered on the elevation are a critique of the monotonous rebuilt city of Tangshan in the post-disaster period, framing the city as a landscape.

 Gymnasium of the New Campus of Tianjin University, 2015

-It is a comprehensive venue combining multiple sports spaces, along with a variety of new buildings in the vicinity, to form the new campus of Tianjin University.
+It is a comprehensive venue that combines multiple sports spaces and a variety of new buildings in the vicinity, forming the new campus of Tianjin University.
 In contrast to the image of the neighborhood, the building creates a clustered order through a unique fair-faced concrete roof structure aligned with various movement spaces.

-Museum for Site of Xanadu, 2015
+Museum for the Site of Xanadu, 2015

-This small museum is located on a gentle hill of Inner Mongolia, China, where most of the volumes are delicately hidden within the existing mining pits, with various functional circulations organized in multi-levels.
+This small museum is located on a gentle hill in Inner Mongolia, China.
+Most of the volumes are delicately hidden within the existing mining pits, with various functional circulations organized in multiple levels.
 A small segment of the exposed cylindrical volume indicates the distant ruins of the Xanadu and contrasts with the desolate prairie through the red fair-faced concrete.
 The "Third Space" in Tangshan.

 Instantaneous Arcadia, 2015

 This is a set of temporary installations on a wasteland with sophisticated context located at the corner of Nanjing's ancient city wall.
-The flexible combination of modular scaffolding and convenient shading fabric creates four traditional Chinese space prototypes - pavilion, kiosk, pagoda, and corridor - which dialogues with the various elements of the site collectively to create a nostalgic atmosphere.
+The flexible combination of modular scaffolding and convenient shading fabric creates four traditional Chinese space prototypes - pavilion, kiosk, pagoda, and corridor - which collectively depict the various elements of the site to create a nostalgic atmosphere.
 It took only four hours to set up and only a few hours to dismantle after the three-week lifespan.

 "Miniature Beijing", Renovation of No. 28 Dayuan Hutong, 2017

 This is a renovation project in a dense hutong area of Beijing.
-Referring to the traditional city structure of Beijing, this spatial prototype was adopted to gradually penetrate from the street into each room.
+Taking reference from the traditional city structure of Beijing, this spatial prototype was adopted to gradually extend from the street into each room.
 The original bland layout of two courtyards with three rows of houses has been transformed into five courtyard houses of different sizes plus a communal dining bar with a rooftop pavilion.